 August 15, 2025

-Trump federalizes DC police in unprecedented local control seizure
+Trump federalizes DC police, bypassing local government

 Democracy dies in the capital as federal force replaces local control